13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 They know what they’re doing - Unconscious pattern

-They’ve learned this behavior works
+They’ve learned this behaviour works

 Either way…